-Guest Post: It’s Tax Season.
-Here Are 5 Ways Farmers Can Get Ready
+5 Ways Farmers Can Get Ready for Tax Season

-The holidays have wrapped up and with the new year come hopeful plans.
+As the holidays wind down and the new year approaches, it’s a time for hopeful plans.
 But in the midst of all the cheer you face a looming responsibility—tax season.

 It’s a time of year most of us don’t look forward to—gathering receipts, remembering what expenses we had (but may have forgotten to write down!), preparing financial information for banks and lenders, budgeting for the coming year and making that appointment to meet with your CPA.
 This can all feel quite overwhelming!

-During the year, you receive money, property and/or services from many sources.
+During the year you receive money, property and/or services from many sources.
 Your records can identify the source of your receipts.
 You need this information to separate farm from non-farm receipts and taxable from nontaxable income.
 This helps your accountant properly report this information to the IRS.
 Gather your revenue receipts, invoices, checkbook and bank statements.
-You can use a simple code—such as “B” for business, “P” for personal and “?” for things you might be unsure about—to delineate these items.
+You can use a simple code to delineate these items—such as “B” for business, “P” for personal and “?” for things you might be unsure about.
 This simple process will help your accountant quickly summarize information and figure out those with a “?”.

 You want to get the greatest tax deduction possible, so you also need to identify all business expenses.
 You can use the same process as above—gather any expense receipts, credit card statements and your checkbook, and then take a few minutes to categorize expenses.
 This will make the process go much more quickly with your accountant—and may jog your memory as to anything you might have otherwise been overlooked.